Internet of Things

 In the digital world, we can make everything talk to each other.
 We can make our phones talk to each other, we can make Facebook talk to each other and in the physical world, not so much.
 This is where our lives and technological development kind of stopped.
-But now, we are able to build a network so, multiple of physical objects your chair, your table, your lounge they all are connected to the Internet.
+But now, we can build a network so, multiple physical objects your chair, your table, your lounge all are connected to the Internet.

-Now, still very ominous right? even though we have a definition that I may or may not have gotten off urban dictionary But, let’s break it into four sections.
-The hardware is what actually allows us to connect digital items to physical objects.
+Now, still very ominous right? even though we have a definition that I may or may not have gotten off urban dictionary, let’s break it into four sections.
+The hardware is what allows us to connect digital items to physical objects.
 So I can put this on a door and it will tell me when the door opens.
 So we have hardware that senses things.

 Data starts to make sense of what all this is.
 It’s things we push around all the time every day we don’t think about.
 But for example, A piece of hardware creates ECG data.
 It tells me how fast my heart is beating.
 Essentially this has also changed over the last 10 years.
 We used to push data around in a heavy, kinda standardized format.
 We can say more with less.
 And data is becoming the universal language.
 Not English, not Chinese, But the universal language of things.
 And software What do we do once we have that communication once we have that piece of information?

 The software is what interprets it, it’s what controls, analyzes and allow it to do stuff.
 It’s the things that take pieces of data from these pieces of hardware and makes them do stuff that is valuable to you.
 The last step without all of this stuff, if it wasn’t connected, it wouldn’t mean anything and connectivity of the last 10 years we’ve seen go from cellular phones that were the size of bricks, through to Wi-Fi to ethernet, to 2G GSM 4G.
 All these different acronyms are awesome But essentially it has gotten cheaper & faster.